Pedestrian Accident Claims – Compensation For Being Hit By A Car

 How Much Compensation For Being Hit By A Car In The UK?

-If your pedestrian injury compensation claim is successful, it could result in a payout that includes general and special damages.
+If your pedestrian injury compensation claim is successful, general damages will be awarded, and special damages may also be awarded too.

-General damages is the head of claim that would compensate you for the pain and suffering caused by your injuries.
-Those calculating such damages could look to the Judicial College Guidelines for reference.
-This is a publication that provides guideline payout brackets for a range of injuries at different severities.
-We have used some figures from the 2022 edition of the JCG in the table below.
+General damages compensates you for the pain and suffering you have due to your injuries.
+Those calculating your general damages could look to the Judicial College Guidelines (JCG) for reference.
+This is a publication providing guideline payout brackets for a range of injuries.
+We have used some figures from the JCG in the table below.

 However, this should only be used as guidance.
-Please note, the first entry has not been taken from the JCG.
+Please note, the first figure has not been taken from the JCG.

 Special damages compensates you for financial costs and losses you have sustained because of your injuries.
 Examples of special damages that could be awarded in a successful pedestrian accident claim could include: